bonni208/Business_Ethics/Business_Ethics.md

 Yes, we recognize how important it is, but how do we do it?
 Here are some examples of how to separate feedback from our identity:

 1. **Focus on Actions, Not Person**: When providing feedback, frame it in terms of actions, behaviors, or specific tasks rather than making it about the person.
-For example, say, "Your report lacks clarity," instead of "You're not a good writer."
+For example, say, "Your report lacks clarity in that section," instead of "You're not a good writer."

 2. **Use the "I" Statement**: When receiving feedback, encourage the giver to use "I" statements.
-For instance, "I found the presentation confusing" instead of "Your presentation was confusing."
+For instance, "When I was watching the presentation, I found myself getting confused in that part" instead of "Your presentation was confusing."
 This shifts the focus to the individual's perspective rather than making it a general judgment.

-3. **Embrace a Growth Mindset**: Cultivate a mindset that sees feedback as an opportunity for growth and learning.
-Understand that everyone makes mistakes and that feedback is a means to improve, not a reflection of your worth.

-4. **Seek Clarification**: If feedback is vague or unclear, don't hesitate to ask for clarification.
+3. Seek Clarification**: If feedback is vague or unclear, don't hesitate to ask for clarification.
 This allows you to better understand the specific areas that need improvement and prevents assumptions about your abilities.

 5. **Practice Active Listening**: When receiving feedback, actively listen to the giver's perspective without immediately reacting emotionally.
 Take a moment to process the information before responding.